All Episodes

 Stephen Breyer got this.

-He could have made it four foreign tides and so forth, but he decided to vote with the conservatives on this.
+He could have made it 4-4 and tied, but he decided to vote with the conservatives on this because they want this issue before the court.

-So Joshua Block, senior staff attorney, ACLU, isolated and stigmatized because he is a girl who wants to use the boys' bathroom and shower.
+He said Joshua Block, senior staff attorney, ACLU, isolated and stigmatized because he is a girl who wants to use the boys' bathroom and shower.

 Once again, let me just spell it out for you.

-Everybody was minding their own business, and everything was fine, and then one day we were told that girls want to use the boys' bathroom and guys want to use the girls' bathroom, and if you don't like it, shut the hell up.
+And then one day we were told that girls want to use the boys' bathroom and guys want to use the girl's bathroom.

-So, who is it that actually starts all this stuff that gets everybody all worked up, and then the reaction is what do you care?
+So who is it that actually starts all this stuff that gets everybody all worked up?

 What difference does it make?

-What do you mean what difference does it make?
+What do you mean, what difference does it make?

 It makes some difference.